Chronic Venous Insufficiency (CVI): Treatment that Eliminates the Cause

 Diagnostic and treatment procedures for venous disease are generally covered by Medicare and private health insurance.
 Cosmetic vein treatment is ineligible for reimbursement and remain the patient’s responsibility.
 Our front office will gladly assist you in the insurance reimbursement process.

 Chronic venous insufficiency is generally caused by pathology in the Saphenous and/or Perforator venous systems.
 Severe varicose vein disease is almost always related to problems in the Saphenous system.
 Most ulcers of the lower legs are caused by incompetence of perforator veins in the calf.
 The exact pathology is detected through a highly specific ultrasound scan performed in our vein center.
-Laser ablation procedures for each of these problems is performed through a single needle stick after local anesthesia is administered.
+Laser or Radio-Frequency ablation procedures for each of these problems is performed through a single needle stick after local anesthesia is administered.
 This simple, quick and relatively painless office procedure has proved to be highly effective and well tolerated.
 Patients are able to resume normal activities within a few days and the ulcers when present, completely heal within several months.

 More About Vein Treatment and VSA…